Agents in AI Configs

 This topic explains how to create and use agent-based AI Configs to support multi-step AI workflows with shared tools and real-time observability.

 Agents expand the capabilities of AI Configs by supporting multi-step, tool-driven workflows.
 Instead of responding to a single prompt, an agent guides a model through a structured plan and selects tools to complete each step.
-Agents use tools from a shared library that you define at the project level and attach to each config.
+Agents use tools from a shared project-level library, so the same tools can be attached to multiple agents and AI Configs.
 This approach promotes consistency across steps, encourages reuse, and lets teams update behavior without redeploying code.

 Capabilities and use cases